hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_squash.rst

 ::

-      --admin-secret string   admin secret for Hasura GraphQL engine --endpoint string       http(s) endpoint for Hasura GraphQL engine -h, --help                  help for status
+      --admin-secret string   admin secret for Hasura GraphQL engine --delete-source         delete the source files after squashing without any confirmation --endpoint string       http(s) endpoint for Hasura GraphQL engine --from uint             start squashing form this version -h, --help                  help for squash
+      --name string           name for the new squashed migration (default "squashed")

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~